Akutakikim/Ksuvarix/README.md

-# Ksuvarix
-Ksuvarix bot
- Movie Search Bot & Web App
+# ZATHAIX - Movie Search Bot & Web App

-**Ksuvarix** is a Telegram bot and web app that provides movie download links, allows users to save their favorite movies, view their search history, and more.
+**ZATHAIX** is a Telegram bot and web app that provides movie download links, allows users to save their favorite movies, view their search history, and more.

 ---